Optimizing Vaccine Site Locations While Considering Travel Inconvenience and Public Health Outcomes: Numerical Example

 \subsection{Evaluating Public Health Outcomes}

 We have incorporated public health outcomes in the optimization problem objective using a simplified model of disease dynamics, so we should evaluate the efficiency of our vaccine allocation strategy in a more realistic way.
-We therefore use a more detailed compartmental model that more closely captures the empirically observed disease trends in LAC.
+We therefore use a more detailed compartmental model that more closely captures the empirically observed disease trends in LAC as a simpler model could lead to inaccuracies in capturing the dynamics \cite{suen2017risk}.
+Although we employed a simplified model to calculate the herd immunity threshold, we verified that this threshold still holds when applied to our more complex model..
 We formulate a compartmental model that includes the following health and treatment states as shown in Figure~\ref{SEIR}: susceptible (S), vaccinated (V), exposed (E), identified infectious (I), unidentified infectious (U), hospitalized (H), recovered (R), and dead (D).
 Each of these states is stratified by HDs to track variation in disease outcomes by region.

 We assume full immunity will be achieved after the first dose of vaccination.
 We assume that only transmission rates ($\beta$) and vaccination rates ($\xi$) vary geographically by HD.
 This compartmental model can also be represented as a system of ordinary differential equations, which is shown in Appendix~\ref{compartmental_formulation}.